cjschu17/hcil-20/Academic-Conference-Paragraphs.md

 ## Comparing Edents in Venetus B and Upsilon 1.1

 - In the first Eight books of Venetus B and Upsilon 1.1 they share 206 Edents
-- Venetus B has 97 less Edents then Upsilon
+- Venetus B has 97 less Edents then Upsilon 1.1
-- about 70% of Edent in Upsilon 1.1 appear in Venetus B
+- 69% of Edents in Upsilon 1.1 appear in Venetus B
--
+- 85% of Edents in Venetus B appear in Upsilon 1.1

 ---